antoine71/OC-P13_OCLettings/README.md

 * build:
   * builds a docker container image incorporating Python 3.9 based on [CircleCi legacy language images](https://circleci.com/docs/2.0/circleci-images/#legacy-language-images)
-  * creates a virtual environment, install 3rd party all packages required for the project.
+  * creates a virtual environment, install 3rd party packages required for the project.
   * saves the environment in the cache
 * test:
   * builds the CircleCI docker image and restore the environment from the cache